-Aether Raids is a mode that comprises of 2 portions; Offense and Defense.
+Aether Raids is a mode that comprises 2 portions; Offense and Defense.

-In Aether Raids Offense, you are allowed to bring 5 units.
+In Aether Raids Offense, you are allowed to bring 5 units by default.
 You generally have 3 objectives.

 - Do the above with minimal losses.
 Each unit loss reduces your lift gain by 20.

 - Before routing all foes, destroy the Aether Structures, which includes the Amphorae and Fountain.
 Each structure is worth 5 Aether.

 For Aether Raids Defense, you will be fielding 6 units and designing the map for prospective attackers.
 Your objective is rather straightforward; take out as many attackers as possible.
 The default lift penalty (which only applies after Tier 12) is 100 as of version 5.0.0, and it is reduced by 20 for each offensive unit defeated.

 Mythic Bonuses & Blessings